ignromanov/crypto-cash-webapp/README.md

 # CryptoCash Web Application

 CryptoCash is a token-based system that allows users to generate and redeem secret codes for acquiring tokens.
-The application interacts with the CryptoCash smart contracts deployed on the Ethereum blockchain.
+The application interacts with the CryptoCash smart contracts deployed on the Polygon Mumbai blockchain.
 This web application is built using Next.js and serves as the front-end for the CryptoCash project.
 Only the administrator (contract owner) can generate codes.

 [Smart Contracts Repository](https://github.com/ignromanov/crypto-cash-contracts)